Q: Can non-physicians apply to the Rural Physician Research Grant Program?

-A: Applications must be submitted by a rural physician principal investigator, however, the project may have non-physician co-investigators.
+A: No. Applications must be submitted by a rural physician principal investigator, however, the project may have non-physician co-investigators.

-A: No, quality improvement projects are not eligible for a Rural Physician Research Grant.
-To be eligible, projects must be situated within the broader research literature, have clear research questions and have a research design and methodology.
-There should also be an intention to publish the results.
-It often is possible to take a quality improvement project and turn it into a research project by refocusing the question of interest.
-Please contact our Research team if you have an idea and need some support.
+It is often possible to take a quality improvement project and turn it into a research project by refocusing the question of interest.
+Please contact [email protected] if you have an idea and need some support.

 Q: What is the difference between a quality improvement project and a research project?

-A: Assessing whether a project is quality improvement, evaluation or research can be challenging.
-This definition can be helpful: “Quality improvement or program evaluation activities are understood to be those things relating to the assessment, management, or improvement of a local program or process within an institution or unit.
+“Quality improvement or program evaluation activities are understood to be those things relating to the assessment, management, or improvement of a local program or process within an institution or unit.
 On the other hand, research projects are designed to produce generalizable knowledge about particular questions, processes, interventions, etc. [quality improvement and evaluation] projects may be conducted at the discretion of the institution or unit; however, research projects are required to undergo Research Ethics Board review.”

 Q: Where can I find funding for a quality improvement project?

-The Health Authorities in British Columbia have Departments dedicated to Quality Improvement and may offer programs and funding for QI projects.
+Health Authorities in British Columbia have Departments dedicated to Quality Improvement and may offer programs and funding for QI projects.
 Further, the Physician Quality Improvement initiative, local Divisions of Family Practice, Medical Staff Associations, the Joint Collaborative Committees, or Healthcare Foundations may have resources to support a quality improvement project.

 Q: Do you have examples of previous successful grants?